-Session Descriptions Social Studies Standards Career Preparedness Standards Common Core ELA In this session students prepare for their job shadow experience by developing questions to ask of their job shadow subjects, learning about appropriate workplace behavior, and researching the companies where they will spend time.
-Students will: Research the job shadow subject's company, employees, and industry Develop questions for the job shadow experience Distinguish between appropriate and inappropriate workplace behavior Assess personal preparedness for the job shadow experience CRP1.
-Act as a responsible and contributing citizen and employee.
-CRP2.
-Apply appropriate academic and technical skills.
-CRP4.
-Communicate clearly and effectively and with reason.
-CRP10.
-Plan education and career paths aligned to personal goals.
-Reading for Informational Text 9-12 RI.
+Session Descriptions Social Studies Standards Connecticut CTE Standards Common Core ELA Session Six: Job Shadow Prep In this session students prepare for their job shadow experience by developing questions to ask of their job shadow subjects, learning about appropriate workplace behavior, and researching the companies where they will spend time.
+Students will: Research the job shadow subject's company, employees, and industry Develop questions for the job shadow experience Distinguish between appropriate and inappropriate workplace behavior Assess personal preparedness for the job shadow experience NA Cooperative Work Education A 3.
+Identify the various research tools available in the career exploration process such as computer-assisted programs, social media sites, industry tours, job shadows, career fairs, and the Internet.
+A 7.
+Analyze the steps in a job search, including the cover letter, resume, application, and participating in the interview process.
+B 10.
+Identify the resources necessary to conduct a job search.
+Reading for Informational Text 9-12 Rl.
 2,4 Speaking and Listening 9-12 SL.
 1,2,4,6 Writing 9-12 W. 4,6,7 Language 9-12 L. 1-6 Session Seven: Job Shadow Experience In this session students visit a workplace and participate in an independent job shadow experience with the host(s) they identified.
-Students will: Complete a job shadow experience Observe and analyze a workplace to evaluate relevancy to personal career plan Adapt behavior to a work environment Develop professional networking contacts NA CRP1.
-Act as a responsible and contributing citizen and employee.
-CRP2.
-Apply appropriate academic and technical skills.
-CRP4.
-Communicate clearly and effectively and with reason.
-CRP10.
-Plan education and career paths aligned to personal goals.
+Students will: Complete a job shadow experience Observe and analyze a workplace to evaluate relevancy to personal career plan Adapt behavior to a work environment Develop professional networking contacts CIV 9-12.7 Apply civic virtues and democratic principles when working with others.
+CIV 9-12.9 Use appropriate deliberative processes in multiple settings.
+Cooperative Work Education B 12.
+Describe employability skills, including job search, job selection, and interviewing.
 Reading for Informational Text 9-12 RI.
 2,4 Speaking and Listening 9-12 SL.1,2,3,6 Language 9-12 L. 1-6 Session Eight: Job Shadow Reflection & Career Planning In this session students reflect on their job shadow experience and write up their notes.
 They analyze the relevance of the company and jobs they observed to their own career path plans and consider next steps.
 Students will: Analyze job shadow experience.
 Re-evaluate personal career plan.
 Demonstrate appropriate workplace etiquette.
-1.9-12.1.a.
-People's choices of jobs and careers affect their income and quality of life.
-FL.1 9-12a: Students will apply problemsolving strategies to assess the consequences of financial decisions.
-CRP1.
-Act as a responsible and contributing citizen and employee.
-CRP2.
-Apply appropriate academic and technical skills.
-CRP4.
-Communicate clearly and effectively and with reason.
-CRP10.
-Plan education and career paths aligned to personal goals.
+NA Personal Finance B 4.
+Analyze how career choice, education, and skills affect income and goal attainment.
+Cooperative Work Education A 7.
+Analyze the steps in a job search, including the cover letter, resume, application, and participating in the interview process.
+C 14.
+Describe personal qualities and self-management skills necessary for workplace success such as time management, organization, punctuality, and attendance.
 Reading for Informational Text 9-12 RI.
 2,4 Speaking and Listening 9-12 SL.1,2,3,6 Writing 9-10 W. 3,4,6 11-12 2,4,6 Language 9-12 L. 1-6